csmc-vaneykjlab/TEAQ/README.md

 ## Support

-If you encounter any bugs or issues, please help us improve PINE by creating a new issue at: https://github.com/csmc-vaneykjlab/TEAQ/issues.
+If you encounter any bugs or issues, please help us improve TEAQ by creating a new issue at: https://github.com/csmc-vaneykjlab/TEAQ/issues.
 For any other queries, email us at GroupHeartBioinformaticsSupport@cshs.org.

 ## release notes